influxdata/telegraf/docs/specs/tsd-001-deprecation.md

 if a suitable alternative exists!
 In those cases, the deprecations should predate the removal by at least one and a half years.
 In current release terms this corresponds to six minor-versions.
-However, there might be circumstances requiring a pro-longed time between deprecation and removal to ensure a smooth transition for users.
+However, there might be circumstances requiring a prolonged time between deprecation and removal to ensure a smooth transition for users.

 Versions between deprecation and removal of plugins, plugin options or option